kubeflow/website/content/en/docs/started/workstation/getting-started-multipass.md

 4. Finally, access the Kubeflow dashboard by:
     1. Opening a new web browser window.
-    2. Access the link provided after you have enabled Kubeflow (for example, `10.64.140.43.xip.io`).
+    2. Accessing the link provided after you have enabled Kubeflow (for example, `10.64.140.43.xip.io`).

 ## Additional guides